 dunno that one. am currently spinning 'finest' and am managing pretty darn well

-― sitting on a claud all day gotta make your butt numb (forksclovetofu), Wednesday, 16 April 2014 21:30 (four years ago) Permalink
+― sitting on a claud all day gotta make your butt numb (forksclovetofu), Wednesday, 16 April 2014 21:30 (five years ago) Permalink

 maybe i haven't heard the right (wrong?) sanders records. but he has too much groove to be the kind of thing i think of as especially "difficult." maybe it's just taste/background.

 ― espring (amateurist), Wednesday, 16 April 2014 21:46 (five years ago) Permalink

 i finally bought those two dust-to-digital albums after first seeing him perform in 2013. he is wonderful.

 ― I've read Ta-nehisi Coates. (marcos), Tuesday, 22 November 2016 15:22 (two years ago) Permalink